What is a Point Spread in Sports Betting?

-As a sports bettor, you are going to come across many different numbers and symbols.
+As a sports bettor, you are going to come across many different odds and stats.
 The point spread is one of the most common ways to reflect odds at a bookmaker.

 If one team is expected to win, the odds need to reflect enough enticement for people to place bets on that team.
 Conversely, if one team is the underdog the odds need to be attractive enough to generate bets to counter all the bets on the favorite.

-Next time you’re looking at the NFL odds for the upcoming week, and you see the point spread between two teams, such as the Tampa Bay Buccaneers versus New Orleans Saints, you’ll understand what it really means.
+Next time you’re looking at the NFL odds for the upcoming week, and you see the point spread between two teams, such as the Tampa Bay Buccaneers vs New Orleans Saints, you’ll understand what it really means.
 Consider the following:

-Tampa Bay -3.5 (-120)
+- Tampa Bay -3.5 (-120)

 - New Orleans +3.5 (-120)

 What Do the Numbers in Point Spreads Mean?

 In sports betting lingo, ‘the chalk’ is the favorite team.
-This team will always have a - value alongside it.
+This team will always have a (-) value alongside it.
 In our example, Tampa Bay Buccaneers are the favorites to win by 3.5 points in this game.
 The underdog in this game is New Orleans.
 The Saints have a +3.5 value.
 You will notice that both teams have a -120 value associated with them.
 We will explain this in further detail as we go.

 Since the point spread is 3.5 points, a bet on the Buccaneers would be placed if you believe they can win by at least 4 points or more.
-In the above example, if Tampa Bay wins the game by margin of 20-14, then the Tampa Bay Buccaneers win the match and they cover the point spread (they win by 6 points).
+In the above example, if Tampa Bay wins the game by margin of 20-14, then the Tampa Bay Buccaneers win the match and they cover the spread (they win by 6 points).

-However, the Buccaneers may win the NFL game and lose the point spread.
+However, the Buccaneers may win the NFL game and lose if they don't cover the point spread.
 For example, if the final score is 20-17 they win by 3 points but lose the point spread of at least 3.5 points.
-The New Orleans Saints have remained within the 3.5 point spread.
-A quick way to understand how this works is as follows:
+The New Orleans Saints have remained within the 3.5-point spread.

 Final Score – [Favorite Team Score (20) minus Favorite Value (-3.5)] = 16.5